 The Appropriation Act as enacted by the General Assembly becomes the legal operating budget for the Authority.
-The Appropriation Act authorizes expenditures from funds appropriated from the General Fund of the State and authorizes expenditures of Total Funds.
+The Appropriation Act authorizes expenditures from funds appropriated from the General Fund of the State of South Carolina and authorizes expenditures of Total Funds.
 The Total Funds column in the Appropriation Act for each individual budgetary unit authorizes expenditures from all budgeted resources.
 A revenue budget is not adopted for individual budgetary units.
 The General Assembly enacts the budget through passage of line-item appropriations by program within budgetary unit within budgetary fund category, State General Fund or other budgeted funds.
 Budgetary control is maintained at the line-item level of the budgetary entity.
-Agencies may process disbursement vouchers in the State's budgetary accounting system only if enough appropriation authorization exists and generally if sufficient cash is on hand.
+Agencies may process disbursement vouchers in the State of South Carolina's budgetary accounting system only if enough appropriation authorization exists and generally if sufficient cash is on hand.

-1.O Operating and Nonoperating Revenues and Expenses
+1.0 Operating and Non-operating Revenues and Expenses

-The Authority distinguishes operating revenues and expenses from nonoperating items.
+The Authority distinguishes operating revenues and expenses from non-operating items.
 Operating revenues and expenses generally result from providing services and delivering goods in connection with the proprietary fund's principal ongoing operations including granting and collecting loans.
 The Authority's primary operating revenues are from administrative fees for the administration of HUD programs and interest and other charges on loans.
 Operating expenses include the Authority's administrative expenses and depreciation on capital assets.
-All revenues and expenses (excluding bond interest expense) not meeting this definition are reported as nonoperating revenues and expenses.
+All revenues and expenses (excluding bond interest expense) not meeting this definition are reported as non-operating revenues and expenses.